ipfs/kubo/docs/config.md

 Options for the HTTP gateway.

+**NOTE:** support for `/api/v0` under the gateway path is now deprecated.
+It will be removed in future versions: https://github.com/ipfs/kubo/issues/10312.

 ### `Gateway.NoFetch`

 When set to true, the gateway will only serve content already in the local repo